Bodegas Raul Perez Bierzo La Vizcaína La Vitoriana 2023

 Mencia & Bastardo

-Deep red in color, refined aroma with floral nuances, herbs, flint, and a touch of oak.
+Deep red in color, refined on the nose with floral nuances, spices, flint, and a hint of oak.
 The elegant flavor structure finishes aromatically with mild tannins.
-This complex red wine, served young, pairs perfectly with spicy lamb or beef; after a few years, it pairs wonderfully with game.
+A complex red wine; excellent when drunk young with spicy lamb or beef; delicious with game after a few years.

 Raul Perez with his beautiful wines from Bierzo

-If anyone has put Bierzo's unique terroir on the map, it's Raúl Pérez.
-In his native Valtuille de Abajo, he produces not only his iconic Ultreia series but also the magnificent La Vizcaína series.
-These are bottlings of the crus around Valtuille, all from vines at least 50 years old.
+If there is anyone who has put the unique terroir of Bierzo on the map, it is Raúl Pérez.
+In his native village of Valtuille de Abajo, alongside his iconic Ultreia range, he produces this magnificent La Vizcaína series.
+These are bottlings from the crus surrounding Valtuille, each and every one from vines at least 50 years old.

-La Vitoriana is considered Valtuille's finest cru.
-The vineyard, planted in 1890, comprises approximately four hectares, 1.8 of which are owned by Raúl.
-La Vitoriana has a compact clay soil and is planted primarily with Mencia and Bastardo grapes, along with a mix of Garnacha Tintorera, Doña Blanco, and Palomino.
+La Vitoriana is considered the finest cru of Valtuille.
+The vineyard was planted in 1890 and totals about four hectares, of which 1.8 are owned by Raúl.
+La Vitoriana has a compact clay soil and is planted primarily with Mencia and Bastardo, plus a blend of Garnacha Tintorera, Doña Blanco, and Palomino.

-The vinification process is largely the same for all wines in the La Vizcaína series.
-After harvest, fermentation with whole bunches of grapes takes place in oak barrels.
-Raúl's signature is the relatively long maceration of the skins, lasting some sixty to ninety days.
-After this, the wine is aged for another year in used wooden barrels.
-Bottling takes place without filtration or fining.
+The vinification process is broadly the same for all wines in the La Vizcaína series.
+After the harvest, fermentation with whole grape clusters takes place in oak barrels.
+Characteristic is the fairly long maceration of the skins that Raúl subsequently subjects the wine to, lasting around sixty to ninety days.
+After this, the wine ages for another year in used wooden barrels.
+Bottling takes place without filtering or fining.

-The end result is hard to capture in words.
+The end result is difficult to put into words.
 Pure, intense, powerful, and exquisitely refined all at once.
 A truly magnificent Mencia blend that you absolutely must experience.
-Drink it between two and ten years after the harvest, ideally with a delicious meat or game dish.
+Drink it between two and ten years after the harvest, preferably with a fine meat or game dish.

 | Grape variety: | Mencia, Bastardo |